LangChain Getting Started

 True

-A return value of True confirms at least one variable was loaded from the file.
-False means the .env file was not found — check that it exists in the working directory.
+Here, the return value of True means at least one variable loaded from the file.
+If we see False, the .env file was not found.
+We should check that it exists in the working directory.

 Note

-LangSmith provides tracing and observability for LangChain runs.
-To enable it, add the following keys to your .env file:
+LangSmith provides tracing and observability for LangChain.
+To enable it, add these keys to your .env file:

 PYTHON